The Yellowstone Project

 Earn Undergraduate Course Credit

-- Participate in short-term interdisciplinary fieldwork
+- Participate in a one week long interdisciplinary fieldwork

 - Integrate the humanities and the sciences

 - PHIL 242: Fall Semester (3 Credit Hours)